-To learn more, please browse the sections below.
+To learn more about family law and retaining a divorce attorney in Libertyville, please browse the sections below.
 For a free consultation with our experienced, compassionate Libertyville and Waukegan divorce lawyers, please call the Law Offices of Thaddeus M. Bond, Jr. & Associates at 847-599-9101.

 - Divorce in Illinois

 - 5 Typical Phases of Divorce Proceedings

 - Child Custody – Parenting Responsibilities

 - Your Free Consultation